Storm Reid: Early life

-Reid was born on July 1, 2003 in Atlanta, Georgia, to Rodney and Robyn Simpson Reid.
-Both of her parents are American.
-She is the youngest of her siblings: elder brother Josh and two sisters, Iman and Paris.
+Reid was born on July 1, 2003, in Atlanta, Georgia, to Rodney and Robyn Simpson Reid.
+She is the youngest of four siblings, which include her brother Josh and two sisters, Iman and Paris.
 From an early age, Reid aspired to become an actress, and at the age of 9, she and her family moved to Los Angeles for her to pursue acting.

 Career

 Reid began her professional acting career at a young age, debuting with the television film A Cross To Bear in 2012.
 In 2013, she starred as Emily in the historical drama film 12 Years a Slave, which received critical acclaim.
 In 2016, she starred as Tina in the science fiction drama film Sleight, the younger sister of the film's protagonist, Bo.
 The film was a success, and was received positively.
 Also in 2016, she starred as Aki in the film Lea to the Rescue, which was part of the American Girl film series.

 In 2017, she appeared as Patricia in the comedy-drama film A Happening of Monumental Proportions, which had been received negatively by critics.
 Better received was her role as Meg Murry in Ava DuVernay's A Wrinkle in Time, which was based on the novel of the same name.
-In spite of the film emerging as a box-office bomb, Reid's performance earned acclaim from critics, with some noting her take on the character as a highlight of the film.
+In spite of the film emerging as a box-office bomb, Reid's performance earned praise from critics, with some noting her take on the character as a highlight of the film.
 Writing for The Hollywood Reporter, Josh Spiegel stated that "Reid is one of the film's biggest assets overall; Meg's arc from being crippled by self-doubt to embracing her faults and her dysfunctional family is wonderfully realized through her expressive and subtle work."
 For the role, she earned a nomination for the Teen Choice Award for Choice Fantasy Movie Actress and the NAACP Image Award for Outstanding Breakthrough Role in a Motion Picture.